 This is my plan as to how I'll systematically become vegetarian:

 2018: Eat vegetarian 2 days per week.
-Stop eating pork.
+Stop eating pork and wild boar.

 2019: Eat vegetarian 3 days per week.
-Stop eating game and duck.
+Stop eating game - venison, hare, rabbit and squirrel.

 2020: Eat vegetarian 4 days per week.
-Stop eating lamb, goat and other funny meats.
+Stop eating lamb, goat, woodcock, grouse, quail, pheasant and guinea fowl.

 2021: Eat vegetarian 5 days per week.
-Stop eating beef.
+Stop eating beef and exotic meats.

 2022: Eat vegetarian 6 days per week.
-Stop eating chicken.
+Stop eating chicken, duck, teal, pigeon, goose and quail.

 2023: Stop eating seafood.
 I'm a full-blown vegetarian!
 Now onto veganism.